Help01/actorswiki/(ENG)-Models.md

 ***

-### What is a model?
+### What is "Model"?
-A model is one of the ways to configure an entity or actor from code.
-According to its purpose, it resembles blueprints.
+The Model is one of the ways to configure an entity or an actor using code.
+Its purpose is similar to "Blueprints".

->To the note: in the framework there is no strict requirement for the name of this design pattern.
+>Note: in the framework there is no strict requirement for the name of this design pattern.

 ### How to create it?